kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 1. Our job only runs on one CPU, therefore it only runs on one of the nodes.

-[^1]: The standard Operating System is Linux, there are some UNIX clusters but Windows is not the way to go her.
+[^1]: The standard Operating System is Linux, there are some UNIX clusters but Windows is not the way to go here.

 [^2]: [www.schedmd.com](https://www.schedmd.com/index.php)